Personal relationships of Elvis Presley: Priscilla Presley (née Wagner, formerly Beaulieu)

-In 1962 or 1963, Elvis managed to talk the reluctant Beaulieus into allowing their teenage daughter to live with his father, Vernon, and stepmother, Dee Presley, at a home Elvis purchased on Hermitage Drive in Memphis located at the back of Graceland.
+In 1963, Elvis managed to talk the reluctant Beaulieus into allowing their teenage daughter to live with his father, Vernon, and stepmother, Dee Presley, at a home Elvis purchased on Hermitage Drive in Memphis located at the back of Graceland.
+According to Anita Wood, it's Priscilla who begged Elvis to let her see him in United States.
 However, that arrangement lasted only a matter of weeks, Priscilla slipping back and forth between Vernon's house and Graceland.
 In her 1985 autobiography, Elvis and Me, written with author Sandra Harmon, Priscilla describes Presley as a very passionate man who was not overtly sexual towards her.
 According to her account, the singer told her that they had to wait until they were married before having intercourse.
 He said, "I'm not saying we can't do other things.
 It's just the actual encounter.
 I want to save it."
-Priscilla says in her autobiography that she and Elvis did not have sex until their wedding night.
-However, this claim is questioned by Suzanne Finstad.
+Priscilla says in her autobiography that she and Elvis did not have sex until their wedding night, and that she married as a virgin.
+However, this claim is questioned by biographer Suzanne Finstad and members of the Memphis Mafia.

-They married on May 1, 1967, in Las Vegas, Nevada, and daughter Lisa Marie was born nine months later on February 1, 1968, in Memphis, Tennessee.
+They married on May 1, 1967, in Las Vegas, Nevada, Lisa Marie was born nine months later on February 1, 1968, in Memphis, Tennessee.
 In her book, Elvis and Me, Priscilla describes her daily life with her husband.
 She also says that Presley became fascinated with the occult and metaphysical phenomena and an addict to prescription drugs, which dramatically changed his personality from playful to being passive and introverted.
-The Presleys separated on February 23, 1972, and divorced on October 9, 1973, agreeing to share custody of their daughter.
+The Presleys separated on February 24, 1972.
+Elvis filed for divorce on August 15, 1972.
+After a default divorce, Priscilla sued Elvis for fraud to reopen the divorce on May 30, 1973.
+The second divorce was finalized on October 9, 1973, agreeing to share custody of their daughter and a modified property settlement in which Elvis paid her nearly $1,5 million.
 When Priscilla left him for her karate teacher Mike Stone, the singer's "ego was damaged beyond repair. ...
-Considering Presley's status as a universal sex symbol ..., it is unlikely he was able to put this situation in any type of perspective other than having not been 'man enough' to hold his woman."
+Considering Presley's status as a universal sex symbol ... it is unlikely he was able to put this situation in any type of perspective other than having not been 'man enough' to hold his woman."
 According to Billy Stanley, he "wasn't the same person" as before.
 Priscilla says that she confronted Elvis about the divorce.
 According to her account, he forced himself upon her; "'This is how a real man makes love to a woman,' he said."
 However, Priscilla in an interview stated that she regretted her choice of words in describing the incident, and said it had been an overstatement.